reniericorreia/MTVCodeSmellCheck/README.md

 ## Getting started with MTV Checker

-Inside the MTVchecker folder, follow the steps below.
+Inside the MTVchecker directory, follow the steps below.

 ### 1. Edit the config.conf file

-* project: put the location of the source code
+* project: set the location of the source code
-* managers: put the location where the Manager classes are defined
+* managers: set the location where the Manager classes are defined
-* mccabe_complexity:put mccabe's complexity number
+* mccabe_complexity: set mccabe's complexity number
-* sql_complexity:put sql's complexity number
+* sql_complexity: set sql's complexity number

 For example:
 ```